asafrehavi/angular-course-project/README.md

 # FinalProject
-This project done at final project of angular course (yaniv arad) This project contains simple angular app at recommnded structure .
+This project done at final project of angular course (yaniv arad).

+This project contains simple angular app at recommnded structure .

-The project use free API usage in order to demonstrate server This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.
+The project use free API usage in order to demonstrate server

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.

 ## Development server